majhas/majhas.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a Master's student in computer science supervised by [Dominique Beaini](https://ca.linkedin.com/in/dbeaini).
+I am a Master's student in computer science at [Mila](https://mila.quebec/en/) and [Université de Montréal](https://www.umontreal.ca/en/) supervised by [Dominique Beaini](https://ca.linkedin.com/in/dbeaini).

 I am primarily interested in generative models (more specifically dynamical measure transport) and geometric deep learning applied on molecular dynamics, conformation sampling, quantum chemistry, and protein-ligand interaction.